 Patrick Holt, Grover Hill

-Holt — like many Evangelicals — thinks atheists hate God — God being, of course, the Christian deity.
+Holt — like many Evangelicals — thinks atheists hate God — God being, of course, his peculiar version of the Christian deity.
 If Holt were sitting across the table from me I would ask him if he hated Harry Potter, Santa Claus, or Darth Vader.
 Holt would surely reply, Of course not.
 These characters are fictional.
 I wonder if Holt would see the irony in his response?
-Atheists don’t hate the Christian God — or any other God for that matter — because he is a fictional being.
+Atheists don’t hate the Christian God — or any other deity for that matter — because he is a fictional being.
 Suppose in 2055, the followers of Harry Potter have turned J.K.
 Rowling’s books into divine texts read each Monday at Potterite churches.
 Taken literally, these divine texts lead people to do all sorts of mischief, often leading to physical harm or death.
 Atheists in 2055 would likely hate the beliefs of the Potterites.
 Does this mean these atheists think Harry Potter is a real person?
 Of course not.
 So it is with the Christian God.
 I don’t hate God for one simple reason — he doesn’t exist.
 What I DO hate, however, is what is done in the Christian God’s name.

-As far as hating the Bible, Holt surely knows that the King James version he holds dear is an inanimate object, right?
+As far as hating the Bible, Holt surely knows that the King James Version he holds dear is an inanimate object, right?
 Hating inanimate objects is a waste of time.
 What I DO hate is what is done with inanimate objects.
 Guns are used to wage war and murder.
-Cars are used by drunks to kill and main.
+Cars are used by drunks and others to kill and maim.
 And the Bible is used to indoctrinate and enslave.
 I hate how the Bible is used in our modern world to promote ignorance, often leading to bloodshed and loss of freedom.
 So, yes, Patrick Holt, I hate God, Christianity, and the Bible, but NOT in the ways you think I do.